 For instance, Facebook – the first network to hit 1 billion MAUs – gets high engagement.
 Whereas Pinterest – the quickest to hit 10 million MUVs (monthly unique visitors) – has less engagement.

-Most of the social networks have a global appeal.
-But others – like Qzone and WeChat in China – are country-specific.
+Most social networks have a global appeal.
+But others – like QQ in China – are country-specific.